How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 1. Error Detective

-How it works: Display three to five sentences on the board, each with one target error (for example, missing -s on third-person verbs).
+How it works: Display three to five sentences on the board, each with one target error (for example, missing -s on third person verbs).
 Students work in pairs to find the error, fix it, and explain why.
+You can also build whole detective "case files" around recurring class errors.

 Why it works: Finding errors is lower-pressure than producing language from scratch.
-Students notice the pattern, then explain it — which forces deeper processing than circling answers on a worksheet.
+Students notice the pattern, then explain it — which forces deeper processing than just circling the right answer on a worksheet.
+This kind of noticing is the foundation of every grammar improvement.

 Best for: All proficiency levels.
+Use simpler structures (subject-verb agreement, plurals) for emerging students and trickier ones (article use, conditional forms) for intermediate and advanced learners.
 If you want pre-built versions, the interactive grammar practice missions are basically Error Detective in digital form.

 2. Grammar Sorting Cards

 How it works: Give pairs a stack of sentence cards or word cards.
-They sort them into categories — regular past tense / irregular past tense, or count noun / non-count noun, or complete sentence / fragment — and justify their groupings.
+They sort them into categories — for example: regular past tense / irregular past tense, or count noun / non-count noun, or complete sentence / fragment.
+Then they justify their groupings.

-Example: Print 20 past-tense verbs and have pairs sort them into "-ed verbs" and "changed-form verbs."
-Add a third pile: "verbs I'm not sure about."
+Example: I print 20 verbs in past tense and have pairs sort them into "-ed verbs" and "changed-form verbs."
+Then we add a third pile: "verbs I'm not sure about."
 Those become tomorrow's mini-lesson.

 3. Find Someone Who...

-How it works: Give every student a grid with prompts like "Find someone who has visited another country," "Find someone who watched a movie last weekend."
+How it works: Give every student a grid with prompts like "Find someone who has visited another country," "Find someone who can cook rice," "Find someone who watched a movie last weekend."
 Students walk around, ask classmates, and write names in the boxes.

-Why it works: The grammar target is baked into the question stem, so students produce the structure dozens of times in five minutes — but it feels like a social game, not a drill.
+Why it works: It's a classic for a reason.
+The grammar target is baked into the question stem, so students produce the structure dozens of times in five minutes — but it feels like a social game, not a drill.
+You can target any structure: present perfect, past simple, modals, can/can't, used to.

-Example: For past simple, every prompt starts with "Did you...?" — students chase down classmates, and you hear did, did, did echoing across the room.
+Example: For past simple practice, every prompt starts with "Did you...?" — "Did you eat breakfast today?"
+"Did you walk to school?"
+Students chase down classmates, and you hear did, did, did echoing across the room.

-Best for: Intermediate.
+Best for: Intermediate, though emerging learners can do it with sentence frames.
 Pairs beautifully with present tense practice games and verb tense practice activities.

 4. Picture Description Challenges

-How it works: Project an image.
+How it works: Project an image — a busy street scene, a market, a classroom.
 Students describe what they see using a target structure.
-Present continuous: "A woman is buying tomatoes."
-There is / there are: "There are three cars.
+For present continuous: "A woman is buying tomatoes.
+Two kids are running."
+For there is / there are: "There are three cars.
 There is a dog under the table."

 Why it works: Pictures lower cognitive load by giving students content to talk about.
-This separates thinking about content from thinking about grammar.
+They don't have to invent ideas — they just need the language to describe what's right in front of them.
+This separates thinking about content from thinking about grammar, which is huge for ELLs.

-Example: Show a family dinner photo and give each pair a target: present continuous, there is/are, or prepositions of place.
-Share out and compare.
+Example: I show a photo of a family dinner and give each pair a target: one pair uses present continuous, another uses there is/there are, another uses prepositions of place.
+We share out and compare.

 5. Sentence Building Races

 How it works: Cut sentences into word strips.
-Teams race to assemble them correctly.
-Add complexity with extra words or by asking who can build the most grammatical sentences.
+Mix them up in envelopes.
+Teams race to assemble the sentence correctly.
+Add complexity by including extra words that don't belong, or by giving teams the same words and asking who can build the most grammatical sentences.

 Example: Each team gets: yesterday / went / I / to / the / store / with / my / sister.
 They race to assemble.
-Then add: because / we / needed / milk.
+Then I add: because / we / needed / milk.
+Now build a longer one.

-Best for: Beginning to intermediate, especially for word-order issues.
+Best for: Beginning to intermediate, especially for word-order issues common in students whose home language has different syntax.

 6. Information Gap Activities

-How it works: Pair A has information Pair B doesn't.
-They have to talk to fill in the gaps — schedules with missing times, maps with missing locations, family trees with missing names.
+How it works: Pair A has information Pair B doesn't, and vice versa.
+They have to talk to fill in the gaps.
+Classic versions: schedules with missing times, maps with missing locations, family trees with missing names.

 Example: Two versions of a movie schedule.
-"What time does the action movie start?"
-"It starts at 7:15.
+Student A: "What time does the action movie start?"
+Student B: "It starts at 7:15.
 What theater is the comedy in?"
+Twenty minutes of authentic question-and-answer practice.

 7. Grammar Bell Ringers

 Why it works: Consistency.
-A daily three-minute warm-up adds up to fifteen extra minutes of grammar practice a week — and gives you live data for tomorrow's mini-lesson.
+A daily three-minute warm-up adds up to fifteen extra minutes of grammar practice a week, every week, without eating into your main lesson.
+It also gives you live data: if half the class still misses third-person -s on Friday, you know what tomorrow's mini-lesson is.

-Example: Monday fix the error.
-Tuesday combine two sentences.
-Wednesday add an adjective and an adverb.
-Thursday change tense.
-Friday write your own.
+Example: Monday: fix the error.
+Tuesday: combine these two short sentences into one.
+Wednesday: add an adjective and an adverb.
+Thursday: change this sentence to past tense.
+Friday: write your own using last week's pattern.

 Best for: All levels.
-See ready-made prompts at grammar warm-ups for high school.
+If you want ready-made daily prompts, see grammar warm-ups for high school.

 8. Grammar Interviews

-How it works: Students interview each other with questions targeting a specific structure, then report back about their partner using third person.
+How it works: Students interview each other using a set of questions targeting a specific structure.
+Then they report back about their partner using third person (which forces another grammar shift).

-Why it works: Two grammar wins in one — question forms while asking, third-person reporting while sharing.
+Why it works: Two grammar wins in one.
+Students practice question forms while asking, then practice third-person reporting while sharing.
+And because they're talking about real things — favorite foods, weekend plans, childhood memories — engagement stays high.

 Example: Past simple interview: "Where did you live when you were five?
+What did you eat for breakfast yesterday?
 Did you ever break a bone?"
 Then: "Maria lived in Oaxaca.
+She ate tortillas.
 She broke her arm in second grade."

 9. Story Sequencing

-How it works: Cut a short story or comic strip into panels.
-Groups put it in order, then retell it using target structures (past simple, time connectors like first, then, after that, finally).
+How it works: Cut a short story or comic strip into panels or paragraphs.
+Groups put it in order, then retell it using target structures (past simple for sequence, time connectors like first, then, after that, finally).

-Why it works: Sequencing forces correct connector and tense use to make the story make sense.
-It's narrative grammar in action.
+Why it works: Sequencing forces students to use connectors and verb tenses correctly to make the story make sense.
+It's narrative grammar in action — and narrative is one of the most natural ways humans use language.

 10. Running Dictation

-How it works: Post a short text on the wall.
-In pairs, one student is the runner, the other the writer.
-The runner reads a chunk, runs back, dictates, then they switch.
-Compare to the original at the end.
+How it works: Post a short text on the wall outside the classroom or across the room.
+In pairs, one student is the runner, the other is the writer.
+The runner reads a chunk, runs back, dictates to the writer, then they switch.
+At the end, pairs compare their text to the original.

 Why it works: Students read, memorize, speak, and write the same text — four modalities, one activity.
-They self-correct as they compare.
+They self-correct grammar as they compare versions.
+And nobody is sitting still, which middle and high schoolers desperately need.

-Example: A six-sentence paragraph using present perfect.
-Pairs race to copy it accurately, then discuss what was hard.
+Example: A six-sentence paragraph using present perfect ("I have lived here for three years.
+I have visited five states.").
+Pairs race to copy it accurately, then we discuss what was hard.

 11. Grammar Board Games

-How it works: A simple board with prompts: "Tell about a time you were scared" (past tense), "What are you going to do this weekend?" (future).
+How it works: A simple board with squares.
+Each square has a prompt: "Tell about a time you were scared" (past tense), "Describe your house" (there is/are), "What are you going to do this weekend?" (future).
 Roll, move, answer in a complete sentence using the target structure.

 Why it works: Board games create a low-stakes container for repeated practice.
-The dice add randomness, keeping students listening and thinking.
+The dice add randomness, so students can't predict what they'll get — which keeps them listening and thinking.
+And the conversation that happens around the board is often as valuable as the grammar itself.

-Example: Laminated boards for past simple, modals, and conditionals.
-Groups of four play 15 minutes while you rotate listening for errors.
+Example: I keep laminated boards for past simple, modals, and conditionals.
+Groups of four play for 15 minutes.
+I rotate around listening for errors to bring back to whole-class.

 Best for: All levels.
 Pairs nicely with fun grammar games for middle school and grammar games for high school.